Moduli problems for operadic algebras: From FMPs to algebras

 \subsection{Duality for algebras over operads}

 Let $\base$ be a dg-category and let $\phi\colon \mathscr{C}\drt \mathscr{P}$ be a twisting morphism from a $\base$-cooperad to a $\base$-operad (see Construction \ref{constr:k-twisting morphisms}).
 Recall our convention that $\CC$ (resp.\ $\PP$) is always assumed to be filtered-cofibrant (resp.\ cofibrant) as a left $\base$-module, see Assumption \ref{ass:cofibrancy}.
-By Proposition \ref{prop:cobardjointtobar}, the twisting morphism $\phi$ gives rise to an adjoint pair